 This can help you avoid infections in the days just after your period when your vagina produces less fluid than it does in other points of your cycle.
 The increased fluid helps wash out any bacteria or germs that could pose a risk to your vagina’s overall health and balance.

-Clumpy white discharge accompanied by an itchy feeling (internally and/or externally), usually indicates a yeast infection.
+Thick white clumpy discharge accompanied by an itchy feeling (internally and/or externally), usually indicates a yeast infection.
 Fortunately, most yeast infections are easily treated with over-the-counter medication or with a tablet that your doctor can prescribe.

 If you’re prone to yeast infections, gynaecologists recommend avoiding heavily scented personal hygiene products, wearing cotton underwear and getting out of wet workout clothes and bathing suits immediately.
 At night, go commando in order to allow your intimate area to air out a bit.